shemaiahCox/calculator/README.md

 - Sum caculations without pressing equals
 - Sum calculations when pressing equals

+## Todo

+- Use eval alternative, if possible

 ## Available Scripts

 In the project directory, you can run: